wickit7/arcgisdbmodel/tutorial/tutorial_3/INSTRUCTIONS_TUTORIAL_3.md

 ```

 ### Relationship Class "Many to Many"
-Finally, the follwoing parameters are used to define the "Many to Many"-relationship between LOCATION and EVENT.
+Finally, the follwoing parameters are used to define the "Many to Many"-relationship between "LOCATION" and "EVENT".
 - **origin_table**: The name of the source table or feature class.
 - **destination_table**: The name of the destination table or feature class.
-- **out_relationship_class**: The name of relationship class to be created.
+- **out_relationship_class**: The name of the relationship class to be created.
 - **relationship_type**: The relationship type.
 - **forward_label**: The name to identify the relationship when navigating from the origin table to the destination table.
 - **backward_label**: The name to identify the relationship when navigating from the destination table to the origin table.